aliyun/terraform-provider-alicloud/examples/serverless-kubernetes/README.md

 Alibaba Cloud terraform example for kubernetes cluster
 ======================================================

-A terraform example to launching a serveless kubernetes cluster in alibaba cloud.
+A terraform example to launching a serverless kubernetes cluster in alibaba cloud.

 These types of the module resource are supported: